androidyue/octopress/source/_posts/2014-05-21-check-if-a-thread-is-main-thread-in-android.markdown

 comments: true
 categories: thread android looper handler
 ---
-How to check a certain thread is the main thread or not in Android?
-You may say it could be determined by checking the name of the thread.
+How to check a certain thread is the main one or not in Android?
+You may say it could be determined by checking the name.
 Yes, It may resolve the problem.
 However I think it's not reliable.
-This is the most reliable way to check a thread is the main thread or not.
+This is the most reliable workaround.
 ```java
 public static boolean isInMainThread() {
 	    return Looper.myLooper() == Looper.getMainLooper();